ansys/pyansys-dev-guide/doc/source/packaging/templates.rst

 Starting a new project from scratch is a tedious task.
 To simplify the starting process and make it more dynamic, the `ansys-templates`_ tool was created .
-Using this template ensures that any project rendered will be compliant with the latest PyAnsys coding and API style guidelines.
+Using this template ensures that any project rendered is compliant with the latest PyAnsys coding and API style guidelines.

 The ``ansys-templates`` tool